 Identify the indications for using diazepam.

-Summarize the adverse effects, contraindications and potential toxicity of diazepam.
+Summarize the adverse effects, contraindications of diazepam.

 Review the mechanism of action of diazepam.

 Outline the importance of improving care coordination among the interprofessional team to enhance the delivery of care for patients when using diazepam.

 Diazepam is an anxiolytic benzodiazepine, first patented and marketed in the United States in 1963.
 It is a fast-acting, long-lasting benzodiazepine commonly used to treat anxiety disorders and alcohol detoxification, acute recurrent seizures, severe muscle spasms, and spasticity associated with neurologic disorders.
 In the setting of acute alcohol withdrawal, diazepam is useful for symptomatic relief of agitation, tremor, alcoholic hallucinosis, and acute delirium tremens.
 Benzodiazepines have largely replaced barbiturates in treating anxiety and sleep disorders because of their improved safety profile, fewer side effects, and flumazenil(antagonist) availability that can reverse oversedation in cases of benzodiazepine intoxication.